mutaremalcolm/data_structures_and_algorithms_javascript/src/graphs/README.md

 The shortest path is the full path, all nodes from end to start.

 For example, I can tell you, the shortest distance to drive to Pretoria from Johannesburg is 54 KMs.
-But that doesnt tell you how to get there.
+But that doesn't tell you how to get there.
 You need the full path, which is the shortest path.

 This means we need to keep track of two things: